nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 The proposed switching mechanism is facilitated by `CategoryExpenseBook`.
 It extends `ExpenseBook` with a tag-matching method.
 Additionally, it implements the following operations:

-* `CategoryExpenseBook#matchTag(Tag category)` — Checks if the given tag matches the tag of category budget.
+* `CategoryExpenseBook#containsCategory(Tag toCheck)` — Checks if the given tag matches the tag of category budget.
+* `CategoryExpenseBook#updateFilteredBudgets(Predicate<CategoryBudget> predicate)` — Filters the budget list to the given tag.
+* `CategoryExpenseBook#updateFilteredExpenses(Predicate<Expense> predicate)` — Filters the expense list to the given tag.

-These operations are exposed in the `Model` interface as `Model#switchExpenseBook(Tag category)` Given below is an example usage scenario and how the switching mechanism behaves at each step.
+These operations are exposed in the `Model` interface as `Model#switchCategory(Tag category)` Given below is an example usage scenario and how the switching mechanism behaves at each step.

 Step 1.
 The user launches the application for the first time.
-The `CategoryExpenseBook` will be initialized with the initial expense book state.
+The `CategoryExpenseBook` will be initialized with the initial expense book state in Model.

 Step 2.
 The user executes `switch t/Food` command to switch to CategoryExpenseBook with "Food" tag in category budget in the expense book.
-The `switch` command calls `Model#switchExpenseBook()`, causing the filteredExpenses to be modified.
+The `switch` command calls `Model#switchCategory(Tag category)`, causing the filteredExpenses and filteredBudgets to be modified.

 The following sequence diagram shows how the switch operation works: